srdg/goodreadsrec/README.md

 ### Start Local Server
 * Go over to the [Goodreads API](https://goodreads.com/api) and register a dummy application to get your own developer token and key.
 (You need to create an account first, though.)

-* Use the token and the key in `app.py:L5` to connect your goodreads client to the API.Open[Local Server](http://localhost:5000) and you should be able to see the app deployed in your local system.
+* Use the token and the key in `app.py:L5` to connect your goodreads client to the API.
+Open [localhost on port 5000](http://localhost:5000) and you should be able to see the app deployed in your local system.

 ## Deployment